 Maybe we begin our daily meditation feeling somehow anxious.
 Perhaps there is a woundedness, or a recent reactivity, sitting in the heart.
 Often these feelings can swirl in the heart – everyday anxieties and life pain – without us doing much about them.
 Or can we?

 Perhaps as we continue in our meditation practice, we will experience the mantra itself as a kind of inner salve, a balm or a soothing ointment, for these things of the heart.
 As we meditate, practicing attention on the mantra itself, anxiety dissolves and our life pain is soothed.
 We experience this directly, that is, we are not ‘thinking it up’ or imagining it.
 It is a gentle soothing, a graceful salve.
 Divine Love is administering comfort and healing.
 For the Christian, Jesus, the divine physician, is going to work.
 As we meditate in faith, this faith allows Jesus to minister to us.
 The fruit of this is an increasing ability to be love for others.

 However, as we practice meditation, over time, attention can become, more and more, the energy of the mantra itself.
-Attention and the mantra are becoming one.
 It is during these times, when the mantra is sounding gently in the heart, un-self-consciously (that is, without observation), this energy of the mantra can sooth and save.
-Attention and the mantra are one with the heart and energy is being divinised.
+Attention and the mantra are one in the heart and energy is divinised.